liriliri/licia/module.md

 Element property html, text, val getter and setter.

+### html

-###html: Get the HTML contents of the first element in the set of matched elements or set the HTML contents of every matched element.
+Get the HTML contents of the first element in the set of matched elements or set the HTML contents of every matched element.

+### text

-###text: Get the combined text contents of each element in the set of matched elements, including their descendants, or set the text contents of the matched elements.
+Get the combined text contents of each element in the set of matched elements, including their descendants, or set the text contents of the matched elements.

+### val

-###val: Get the current value of the first element in the set of matched elements or set the value of every matched element.
+Get the current value of the first element in the set of matched elements or set the value of every matched element.

 ```javascript
 $property.html('#test', 'eris');